DZD-eV-Diabetes-Research/redcap-docker/README.md

 ### User provisioning files

 `/opt/redcap-docker/users` directory that will be scanned for user data to be provisioned.
 See [User provisioning](#user-provisioning) for more details.

+### REDCap file repository

+By the default the REDCap user uploaded filw will be saved into your document root dir `/var/www/html/edocs`.
+But as stated by the REDCap manual you may want to change that.

+This is easy with this container image, Just set `RCCONF_edoc_path` (e.g. `RCCONF_edoc_path=/data`) to the path of your choice and mount this path via docker to your host system.

+Have a look at the [docker compose example](examples/local_instance_custom_edocs) how it works in action.

 ## File Ownership